This post may include affiliate links; see our disclosure policy.

 Walnuts in pan

-Here’s the only tricky part: in the last minute when the maple syrup looks like it is mostly evaporated, start to stir constantly!
+Here’s the only tricky part.
+In the last minute, when the maple syrup looks like it is mostly evaporated, start to stir constantly!
 The maple syrup will become very thick and dark brown.
 This means that it’s done!
 Immediately remove the walnuts from the heat.
-It’s important that you watch very closely during this part so it doesn’t burn!
+It’s important that you watch them very closely during this part so they don’t burn!

 Easy glazed walnuts